10 Best Canon Lenses in 2023 (EF Mount DSLR)

-With the primes, you’ll be struggling with f/1.2 and f/1.4 on a sunny day, but with the Canon EF 24-70mm f/2.8 L II, blown out photos is one less thing to worry about if shooting in aperture priority.
+With the primes, you’ll be struggling with f/1.2 and f/1.4 on a sunny day, but with the Canon EF 24-70mm f/2.8 L II, blown-out photos are one less thing to worry about if shooting in aperture priority.

-On the down side, f/2.8 doesn’t really give you much subject separation unless you shoot it at around 70mm.
-That’s why I wouldn’t call a 24-70mm one of the best lenses for portraits – moreover, it’s a hugely versatile story-telling lens.
+On the downside, f/2.8 doesn’t really give you much subject separation unless you shoot it at around 70mm.
+That’s why I wouldn’t call a 24-70mm one of the top lenses for portraits – moreover, it’s a hugely versatile story-telling lens.

 From 24-70mm, you won’t be missing any of the action, and when you have a chance to use 70mm, you can still benefit from bokeh to make your subject stand out from the background.

 In summary, the Canon EF 24-70mm f/2.8 L II is one of the sharpest lenses I’ve ever used.
 24-70 is a great focal range, and even at 38-115mm on a cropped sensor camera, it’s a very useful lens that can remain on your camera all day long.

 It’s without a doubt the best zoom lens for wedding photographers.

 If you’ve got around $2k to spend on lenses, I’d recommend this one every time.
 With your change, get the 50mm f/1.8 from above, and you’ll be able to shoot anything, anytime.

 7. Canon EF 135mm f/2L USM | Best Telephoto Lens for Canon Shooters